waqasbhatti/astrobase/README.md

 # Contents

-## bls

-This wraps `eebls.f` from Geza Kovacs.
-Extracted from [python-bls](http://github.com/dfm/python-bls) by Daniel Foreman-Mackey, Ruth Angus, and others.
-Used as the BLS implementation by `astrobase.periodbase` functions.
-See its [README](bls/README.md) for details.

 ## notebooks

-This contains notebooks that demonstrate various functions from this package.
+This contains Jupyter notebooks that demonstrate various functions from this package.
 Also contains other useful notes-to-self.

 - **[lightcurve-work](notebooks/lightcurve-work.ipynb)**: demonstrates